Young People and Access to GP Services

 We welcome young people into the surgery and hope that you feel comfortable in coming to see the GP or nurse.

-We are happy to see teenagers by themselves or with a friend.
+We are happy to see young people by themselves or with a friend.
 Remember that if a parent has added their mobile number into your notes then if you make an appointment a text message may be sent directly to them.
 So ask the receptionist not to send a text or change a mobile number to your own.
 This is just in case you need to keep your visit private.

 We would however urge you to talk about your visit with a parent or guardian if you can.